Thomas de Villardi

-Thomas de Villardi (born 27 March 1994) is a French footballer who currently plays for Charlotte Independence in the USL Championship.
+Thomas de Villardi de Montlaur (born 27 March 1994) is a retired French footballer.

 Career

 Youth

 De Villardi played for Club Olympique Vincennois between the ages of 6 and 14.
 He then competed with the Val-de-Marne district team in the Paris interdistrict tournament and was spotted by Ligue 1 club Guingamp.
 After a three or four day trial, he was signed by the club and stayed for four years before leaving in 2013 to play college soccer in the United States.
 He made one appearance for the club's reserve side in the CFA 2 during the 2012/13 season.

 College

 De Villardi played two seasons of college soccer with the Dukes of Duquesne University.
 Over that time, he made a total of 27 appearances for the team, scoring two goals.
 During his freshman year, he appeared in every match and was named to the Atlantic 10 All-Rookie Team.
 For his junior and senior seasons, he transferred to the University of Delaware.
 For the 2015 season he earned NSCAA All-Midwest Region Third Team and All-CAA First Team honors while tallying nine assists.
 His nine assists led the conference and was 21st nationally.
 It also tied a single-season school record in that category.
 For the 2015 season he made 19 appearances tallying two goals and nine assists.
 In 2016, he made 20 appearances while scoring two goals and tallying four assists.